ATAŞ oil terminal: Oil terminal

 The facility was converted after investments into a large-scale storage and terminal for fuel oil, diesel oil and gasoline.
 It underwent a renovation between 2004 and 2006 carried out by Foster Wheeler, the original contractor in the 1960s.
 The terminal on the Mediterranean Sea coast is suitable for docking of high-capacity tankers.
 The storage capacity of ATAŞ terminal is 570000 m3.

-Beginning in 2015, the municipality of Akdeniz ilçe (district) has been making efforts to convert the campus of ATAŞ Terminal, which stress over 30 ha and became inactive after the closure of the refinery, into a public park for social and cultural events by preserving its historical characteristic.
+Beginning in 2015, the municipality of Akdeniz ilçe (district) has been making efforts to convert the campus of ATAŞ Terminal, which boast over 30 ha and became inactive after the closure of the refinery, into a public park for social and cultural events by preserving its historical characteristic.